dev-ashukla/ShuortUrl/README.md

-Sure!
-Here is the updated README.md file with the technology icons resized to be rectangular and half the height:

----

 # ShortURL

 An API-based URL shortening web application built using the MERN stack (MongoDB, Express.js, React, and Node.js).
 This application allows users to shorten long URLs into concise, shareable links.